abhay/calais/README.markdown

 # Calais #
 A Ruby interface to the [Open Calais Web Service](http://opencalais.com)

+## June 12, 2017 updates##
+made by Britney Wright

+Gem broke due to updates to the Open Calais API.

+- change API endpoint URL
+- Simplified the API request call
+- Added headers for required metadata
+- Updated specs
+- Added current [Open Calais API guide](https://raw.githubusercontent.com/snsdigitaldevs/calais/master/public/ThomsonReutersOpenCalaisAPIUserGuideR10_8.pdf) to gem for future reference, should the API change again.
+- **Note**: key in in `circle.yml.sample` is old API key.
+Still active, but not the one we use in when passing arguments to the gem from the Holos app.

+---
 ## Features ##
 * Accepts documents in text/plain, text/xml and text/html format.
 * Basic access to the Open Calais API's Enlighten action.
     * Output is RDF representation of input document.
 * Single function ability to extract names, entities and geographies from given text.

 ## Synopsis ##

 This is a very basic wrapper to the Open Calais API.
 It uses the POST endpoint and currently supports the Enlighten action.
 Here's a simple call: